 Are you currently wearing dentures in White Settlement or are you in the decision-making process of trying to determine how best to replace your missing teeth?
-No matter the stage you’re in, at ProSmiles Dental, our team of expert dentists and staff are here to walk you through every step of the way.
+No matter the stage you’re in, at ProSmiles Dental & Orthodontics of White Settlement, our team of expert dentists and staff are here to walk you through every step of the way.
 Providing clear and transparent treatment information, we want you to feel comfortable and confident about your new smile.
 This is why we’ve compiled a list of frequently asked questions about dentures for you to review.
 Should you have any additional questions, we invite you to contact our office.

 In the early stages of wearing dentures, you will most likely experience a few difficulties.
 Your taste buds may be off due to your new fixtures, and you may experience a different type of feeling when you chew; however, this will pass once you’ve become fully adjusted to your dentures.
 Some tips to help get you through this period include:

 While you can sleep in your dentures, it is highly advised that you remove them.
 Why?
 The reason is that it gives your gums and bone a chance to relax.
 Plus, this is a great time to soak them, so they will remain moist and ready for the next day.
 It’s important that you never wear your dentures a full 24 hours without cleaning them properly, so nighttime is often the ideal time to maintain your new smile.
 Using a denture cleaner before soaking them in water is best.

 Unfortunately, there is not a set price when it comes to dentures because everyone is different.
 Each patient has different needs, all of which factor into the overall cost.
 Some of the common factors include: